Markets have a long tradition in the district, having been held in Huntingdon since 1205 and St Ives since 1312!

 If you are interested in trading at the Huntingdon or St Ives markets on a casual or permanent basis, please visit our Information for Market Traders page.

 We run a farmers’ markets every other Friday from 8am to 2pm in the Market Square, Huntingdon.
+Visit the farmers' market Facebook page for dates of the next market.

 All the food and produce sold at the market is grown or produced locally, usually within a 30 mile radius of Huntingdon, and is sold by the people who grow and produce it.